 Video content has been gaining impressive traction over the last 5 years.
 Thanks to the fact that our attention span is falling (statistically, people struggle to pay attention to a text for more than 4 seconds), more dynamic forms of content reign supreme.
 Brands that have caught the wave of explainer videos have improved their marketing strategies and conversion rates.

-If you want to create your own explainer, there are different approaches to the process.
-For one thing, you can go with an animated video voiced by yourself or a professional actor.
-A different route is creating a live action video with a camera, set, and actors.
+If you want to create your own explainer, there are different approaches to the process,.
+For one thing, you can go with a corporate video animation voiced by yourself or a professional actor.
+A different route is creating a live-action video with a camera, set, and actors.

-In this post, we’ll help you determine which is a better fit for your business – animation vs live action.
-You’ll see a complete layout of benefits for both animated and live action videos as well as the cost breakdown for each style.
+In this post, we’ll help you determine which is a better fit for your business – live-action vs animation pros and cons.
+You’ll see a complete layout of benefits for both animated and live-action videos as well as the cost breakdown for each style.

-Animated videos are always associated with lightweight information – short, easy-to-watch, and with hilarious content.
-They are also a solid way to wrap difficult concept into a simple, childish cover, and simplify the general understanding of a product or service idea.
+Videos are always associated with lightweight information – short, easy-to-watch, and hilarious content.
+They are also a solid way to wrap difficult concepts into a simple, childish cover, and simplify the general understanding of a product or service idea.

-Animated explainers are highly popular among modern day businesses.
-There are several explanations as to why companies are sticking with animation videos:
+Explainers are highly popular among modern-day businesses.
+There are several explanations as to why companies are sticking with corporate animation video:

 1. More visual freedom

 Simply put, there are way more things that can be animated than those that can be shot as live-action footage.
 Peculiar sets, detailed scenes, or emotional depth all depend on the animator’s skill alone.
 When it comes to live-action, there are many more factors that come to play – the location, the weather, the quality of the camera and the lens, or the skill level of the actor.

 Videos are certainly a win in terms of visual freedom and the array of frames a creator can depict.